lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_1.md

 Another benefit of choosing LGBM is the saved efforts in data preprocessing:
 * Numerical features in different scales are not required to be scaled.
 Because, as a type of tree model, LGBM is not sensitive to the variance in features.
 * LGBM handles missing values automatically by allocating them to wherever reduces the loss most.
 * LGBM offers good accuracy with integer-coded categorical features.
-It is safe to label encoding categorical features without worrying about the order in the data as numerical features.
 Users only need to convert the integer-coded categorical features as “category” data type in python pandas.
 * LGBM is a non-parametric method which doesn’t make assumptions on the data, so preprocessing methods such as data normalization or reducing data correlation are not required either.

 The baseline performance is the average balanced accuracy of cross validation (CV) results.
 By using cross validation, we can observe the performance of each fold as well as the performance variance among folds.
 Because of the variance, we average all folds' results as the final performance, in order to show a less biased view.